 Take a look at the Urban Data Science and Analytics module descriptions for more detail on what you will study.

 Learning and teaching

 The course will incorporate a range of innovative modes of delivery, with a general focus on maximising time for practical, problem-based learning.
-For example, the ‘Creative Coding’ module will incorporate minimal lecture-style teaching and instead focus on problem-based learning, where you will work with other students in teams to tackle problems and datasets provided by external stakeholders.
-Within this module, you will be coached by teaching staff to identify novel and compelling ways to tackle the challenges and be required to present your work.
+For example, the ‘Creative Coding’ module will incorporate minimal lecture-style teaching and instead focus on problem-based learning, where you'll work with other students in teams to tackle problems and datasets provided by external stakeholders.
+Within this module, you'll be coached by teaching staff to identify novel and compelling ways to tackle the challenges and be required to present your work.

 Face-to-face learning in workshops, small groups, drop-ins, laboratories, lectures, and seminars will be combined with teaching and learning delivered using interactive digital platforms that build up your skills using relevant technologies and enable effective delivery of key materials.

 You'll be taught by an experienced team of academics and researchers who are actively engaged in cutting-edge research and part of the Centre for Spatial Analysis and Policy research group, Leeds Institute for Data Analytics, and the Alan Turing Institute.

 You'll have access to laboratories in the Leeds Institute for Data Analytics, as well as excellent teaching facilities within the School of Geography, including a GIS computer cluster with industry-standard software.